keithcurtis1/Rest-and-Recovery/README.md

 ## !r-Charges

-*used for restoring charges that are user-controlled, such as "at dawn" or "under a full moon"
+*used for restoring charges that are user-controlled, such as "at dawn" or "under a full moon".

 **+1d6**